Acollie/SearchEngine/README.md

 ### Server
 Middleware between Database and Client side
 - Written in Express

-To start run `node index.js`
+To start in `/server/` run `yarn serve`

 ### Web crawler
-Not written yet

-A tool for indexing and evaluating pages.
+This needs to be able to index and evaluate, web pages and rank them based on the usefulness to the user.

 ## Tests
 Each component should contain their own tests node based projects run by`yarn test`